richardnorman/sorting/README.md

-# sorting
+# Sorting
 This repository contains various sorting algorithms.
+Each sorting algorithm will sort a randomly sized array with a random amount of numbers in ascending order.

+## Insertion Sort